Test Network Links with iperf

 iperf is a network bandwidth testing tool which is available as an AREDN® package for use on mesh nodes.
 It is a client-server utility, so it must be available on each node that will participate in the network test scenario.
 The iperf client node generates traffic which is sent to the server node.
 TCP bandwidth is measured and an estimate of the network speeds between that client and server is displayed.

 Understand the impact to your network before using iperf.
 During the test period iperf will generate a significant amount of traffic in order to determine the capacity of the link between the client and server nodes.
 Try to run your iperf testing during times when you know that there will be minimal impact to users and routine traffic on your network.

 Installing iperf and IperfSpeed

 Two packages should be installed on each AREDN® node in order to facilitate testing between nodes.
-The iperf3 package allows the nodes to function either as an iperf client or server during the test.
+The iperf3 package allows the nodes to function either as an iperf client or server during the test, and it can be found in the base package download section.
 The iperfspeed package provides a web-based control interface for running network tests between the nodes.